neo-project/neo-dev-portal/docs/n3/develop/write/nep17.md

 Explanation

-1. DummyTarget:
+- DummyTarget:
    - Represents a predefined target contract hash.
    - In this example, it's set to 0x13a83e059c2eedd5157b766d3357bc826810905e.

-2. onNEP17Payment Parameters:
+- onNEP17Payment Parameters:

    - **from**: The address of the sender initiating the transfer.
    - **amount**: The amount of NEP-17 tokens transferred.
    - **data**: Additional data passed along with the transfer, used for custom business logic.

-3. Key Steps in the Method:
+- Key Steps in the Method:

    - Validate data: Only process the transfer if data equals 123.
-   - Fetch the balance: Query the token contract using the balanceOf method to retrieve the current contract's token balance.
+   - Fetch the balance: Query the token contract using the `balanceOf` method to retrieve the current token balance of the contract.
-   - External call: Invoke the dummyMethod of the target contract (DummyTarget) with parameters including the current contract's hash, token hash, and the retrieved balance.
+   - External call: Invoke the dummyMethod of the target contract (DummyTarget) with parameters including the current contract hash, token hash, and the retrieved balance.

-4. Use Case:
+- Use Case:
    - This method enables contracts to handle incoming NEP-17 payments and perform further actions such as notifying other contracts or executing specific business logic.

 :::Note